mihagazvoda/mini-bayes-shiny/README.md

 ## Possible improvements

+* Legend for a prior.
+* Plot should display only priors even if there's no uesr input.
 * Add plot with 95% highest posterior density (HPDI) and percentile (PI) intervals over trials.
 * Add prediction plot based on all data.
 * Refactor code into Shiny modules.